-- Do your contract management tools provide timely reporting necessary to prevent revenue erosion?
+- Do your contract management tools provide the timely reporting necessary to prevent revenue erosion?

 Monitoring managed care contract changes can have a profound effect on the revenue cycle.
-The process can affect denial and write-off reductions, increase patient responsibility collection percentages, and improve the effectiveness of your charge, payment levels, and the timeliness of reimbursement.
+The process can affect denial and write-off reductions, increase patient responsibility collection percentages, and improve the effectiveness of your charge and payment levels, as well as the timeliness of reimbursement.

-We see health systems that often fall behind in maintaining updated reimbursement schedules in their contract management system.
-This leads to an increase in denials, write-offs and countless hours of communication between the providers and payers in hopes of salvaging appropriate reimbursement.
-Health systems need a more effective and efficient means to stay on top of these changes.
+Health systems often fall behind in maintaining updated reimbursement schedules in their contract management system.
+This leads to an increase in denials, write-offs and countless hours of communication between providers and payers in hopes of salvaging appropriate reimbursement.

 For revenue cycle professionals, there are specific reports that can provide an early warning system for identifying changes in managed care reimbursement.
-These reports can provide a validation that your hospital or health system has implemented the policy, pricing and reimbursement schedule changes without necessarily needing to dig into every line of your contract management system.
+These reports can provide a validation that your organization has implemented policy, pricing and reimbursement schedule changes without necessarily needing to dig into every line of your contract management system.